MicroStrategy Incorporated (NASDAQ:MSTR) Chairman Michael J. Saylor Sells 5,000 Shares

 Analysts Set New Price Targets

-A number of equities analysts have issued reports on the stock.
-StockNews.com upgraded shares of MicroStrategy to a “sell” rating in a research report on Tuesday, January 9th.
-BTIG Research boosted their price objective on shares of MicroStrategy from $560.00 to $690.00 and gave the company a “buy” rating in a research report on Monday, December 11th.
-TheStreet upgraded shares of MicroStrategy from a “d+” rating to a “c-” rating in a research report on Friday, November 17th.
-Finally, Canaccord Genuity Group boosted their price objective on shares of MicroStrategy from $670.00 to $791.00 and gave the company a “buy” rating in a research report on Thursday, December 28th.
+MSTR has been the subject of a number of analyst reports.
+StockNews.com upgraded MicroStrategy to a “sell” rating in a research report on Tuesday, January 9th.
+TheStreet upgraded MicroStrategy from a “d+” rating to a “c-” rating in a research note on Friday, November 17th.
+BTIG Research upped their price target on MicroStrategy from $560.00 to $690.00 and gave the company a “buy” rating in a report on Monday, December 11th.
+Finally, Canaccord Genuity Group increased their price target on MicroStrategy from $670.00 to $791.00 and gave the stock a “buy” rating in a research report on Thursday, December 28th.
 One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $607.75.
+Based on data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus price target of $607.75.

 MicroStrategy Company Profile